catmorbid/cybergod-mkdocs/docs/character-creation/persona.md

 Origin may provide you with information or circumstantial advantage based on your past experiences.
 Feel free to suggest to GM when this should apply.

-Each origin grants you 3 skill points.
-You can assign the points to the suggested skills or consult the GM for alterations.
+Each origin grants you some skills.
+You can use the suggested skills, or choose your own.
+Consult the GM if needed.
+You must pick either:

+- 3 skills with +1 skill level each
+- 1 skill with +2 skill level

 | D12 | Origin              | Skills                                |